gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

 If this environment variable is set, after a successful upload the html5 application deployer application will be stopped.
 Note that when using deploy service this is not required because deploy service stops the html5 application deployer application automatically.
 If you use native deployment mechanisms such as Cloud Foundry cf push or Kubernetes deployment, you may need to use this capability.

+## SAP Application Frontend Service Support

+You can use the HTML5 application deployer to bind an [Application Frontend service](https://help.sap.com/docs/application-frontend-service/application-frontend-service/what-is-application-frontend-service?version=Cloud) instance instead of the standard HTML5 application repository service.
+To deploy in the Kyma runtime, follow the process for [Deploying HTML5 Applications with Service Instances Binding to the HTML5 Application Deployer](#deploying-html5-applications-with-service-instances-binding-to-the-html5-application-deployer).
+Bind a single Application Frontend service instance of the developer plan to the HTML5 application deployer application.
+The deployer automatically detects the binding and uses the `content_endpoint` credential as the upload target.

+> **Note**: Only in the Kyma runtime, does the HTML5 application deployer support deployments to Application Frontend service.
+In the Cloud Foundry runtime, you must use the `cf deploy` command (the MTA deploy service) for deployments to the Application Frontend service.
+A Cloud Foundry deployment requires additional service bindings, such as SAP Authorization and Trust Management (XSUAA), which the HTML5 application deployer cannot manage.
+The `cf deploy` command handles instance creation, bindings, and service key rotation.